Acoustic fundamentals

 Technically, pressure drop is defined as the difference between the pressure between any two points in a gas flow.
 Changes to or increases in surface geometry, flow velocity, surface roughness, path changes, etc. can all cause increases in pressure drop.
 For practical purposes, pressure drop can be thought of as a measure of the resistance the fluid flow has to overcome.
 The more resistance the flow has to overcome, the higher the pressure drop.
 Pressure drop is a pressure and is usually measured in inches or millimeters of water.

-All about silencers:
+All about silencers

 A silencer is a passive noise abatement device that is typically placed on the inlet or outlet of a noise producing piece of equipment.
 It allows the air or other gas to flow freely while providing a reduction in sound levels.